Why so chic?

 Read the full interview here

-The latest technology centres this boutique hotel in the 21st century with Blu-Ray players, LCD screens and Bose iPod docking stations.
-Full size signature Green & Spring bath products are provided throughout your stay.
+The latest technology centres this boutique hotel in the 21st century with Blu-Ray players, LCD screens and Bose iPod docking stations, and Green & Spring bath products are provided throughout your stay.

-All of the rooms are individually decorated, the main difference in price being the size of the bedroom and bathroom and the view.
+All of the rooms are individually decorated, the main difference being the size of the bedroom and bathroom and the view.
 Good Rooms or Better Rooms can be converted into twin beds on request.
-The Best Room is massive and occupies the top floor of the building with views across the Keizersgracht.
-It has its own sitting area and the bathroom has a huge bath big enough for two.
+The capacious Best Room occupies the top floor and has views across the Keizersgracht, its own sitting area, and a bath big enough for two.

-Amsterdam is a wonderful place to wander around taking in the historical buildings and sights.
-Only ten minutes from the hotel is the Museum District, which is home to the Van Gogh Museum and the Rijksmuseum.
-The Anne Frank House is also easy to get to and is an interesting and incredibly moving place to visit.
+Amsterdam is a truly wonderful place to wander around taking in the historical buildings and scenic waterways dotted with bridges.
+A thirty minute walk from the hotel is the Museum District, home to the Van Gogh Museum and the Rijksmuseum.
+And the Anne Frank House just a 3-minute walk away, and an incredibly moving place to visit.
+Top tip: book tickets online in advance.

 How to get there

-Canal House is a 10 minute walk or a short taxi journey from Amsterdam Central Station
+Canal House is a 15-minute walk or a short taxi journey from Amsterdam Central Station.

-Schiphol Airport is a 30 minute drive from the hotel (27km)
+Schiphol Airport is a 30 minute drive from the hotel (20 kilometres) or a 15-minute train journey will take you to Amsterdam Central Station.